-Unsatisfactory 🔿 Needs Improvement Proficient 🔿 Excellent 1b: Planning the Art Therapy Services The Art Therapist is not prepared for the session.
+Unsatisfactory 🔿 Needs Improvement Proficient 🔘 Excellent 1b: Planning the Art Therapy Services The Art Therapist is not prepared for the session.
 The art therapy space is not conducive or safe for therapeutic interventions.
 Planning and forethought is not evident in sessions observed.
 The Art Therapist is not consistent in planning the session.
 While a plan may be evident, there are inconsistencies with the readiness of the art space for the session and/or it is unclear how the plan connects to the student's current presenting needs The Art Therapist demonstrates awareness of the student's presenting needs and strengths and provides the appropriate structure, environment, and art material options to facilitate a productive session that address current IEP goals.
 The art therapist exceeds proficient rating by following through with plans established in previous sessions.
 The Art Therapist demonstrates flexibility to incorporate student input or unanticipated changes to best meet the students' goals.
-Standard or Component Aligned to: Art Therapy Credential Board (ATCB) (Evaluation 2.7 Documentation Code of Ethics: 1.1 Responsibility to Cliv onts, 1.2 Professional Competence and Integrity, 2.6 Measurement and Evidence Examples: Observation of session, review of sess ion documentation Observation Notes:
+Standard or Component Aligned to: Art Therapy Credential Board (ATCB) ( Evaluation 2.7 Documentation Code of Ethics: 1.1 Responsibility to Clic onts, 1.2 Professional Competence and Integrity, 2.6 Measurement and Evidence Examples: Observation of session, review of session ion documentation Observation Notes:

 Unsatisfactory Needs Improvement Proficient Excellent 1C: Demonstrating knowledge of child and adolescent development, influence of culture, background and mental health disorders.
 The Art Therapist demonstrates little to no knowledge of child and adolescent development and does not include the influence of culture, background and mental health disorders to determine student needs.
 The Art Therapist demonstrates some knowledge and understanding of child and adolescent development and the influence of culture, background and mental health disorders to determine student needs and/or applies the knowledge inconsistently.
 The Art Therapist demonstrates knowledge and understanding of child and adolescent development and the influence of culture, background and mental health disorders to determine student needs and applies the knowledge consistently.
 The art therapist exceeds proficient rating by purposefully acquiring knowledge from multiple sources to address student needs and applies the knowledge consistently.
 The Art Therapist is a resource for the team when considering the impact of development, cultural, and mental health factors.
-Standard or Component Aligned to: Art Therapy Credential Board (ATCB) (Code of Ethics 1.1 Responsibility to C ient, 1.2 Professional Competence an d Integrity Evidence Examples: vel of functioning/Goals/Objectives, Profe ation in all IEP, BIP/FBA, PLC team addr ed, Art Therapy PLC Meetings Minutes Observation Notes:
+Standard or Component Aligned to: Art Therapy Credential Board (ATCB) ( Code of Ethics 1.1 Responsibility to C ient, 1.2 Professional Competence an d Integrity Evidence Examples: Observation of session, IEP- present le (addressing client consultation), observ evel of functioning/Goals/Objectives, Profe ration in all IEP, BIP/FBA, PLC team addr essional Development attended or provid essing case consultation. ed, Art Therapy PLC Meetings Minutes Observation Notes:

-CLUSTER 2: RECORDS AND PROCEDURAL COMPLIANCE Unsatisfactory Needs Improvement Proficient Excellent 2a: Collecting and maintaining accurate and appropriate documentation The Art Therapist does not adequately collect or maintain information.
+CL USTER 2: RECORDS AND PROC EDURAL COMPLIANCE Unsatisfactory Needs Improvement Proficient Excellent 2a: Collecting and maintaining accurate and appropriate documentation The Art Therapist does not adequately collect or maintain information.
 Reports contain inaccurate and/or insufficient information.
 The Art Therapist does not consistently collect and complete documentation in a timely and professional manner.
 Information may be insufficient.
 The Art Therapist collects and maintains accurate documentation and writes professional reports in a timely manner.
 The Art Therapist exceeds the proficient rating by seeking input from variety of sources when available.
-Documentation is presented in a manner that the student, guardian and IEP team can understand.
-Standard or Art Therapy Credential Board (ATCB) (Code of Ethics- 2.7 Documentation 1 Component Aligned to: Evidence Examples: ocumentation of contact with students, p or profession based requirements ie: crit Observation Notes:
+Documentation is presented in a manner that the student, guardian and IEP feam can understand.
+Standard or Component Aligned to: Art Therapy Credential Board (ATC B) Code of Ethics 2.7 Documentation Evidence Examples: s, Documentation of contact with students sed or profession based requirements is: c Observation Notes: